 Yes!
 Our program kicks-off with an all expenses paid trip to the National Liberty Museum for a 90 minute tour led by our Museum Educators.

-Applications for the 2017-2018 school year have closed.
-If you are interested in bringing the program to your school for the 2018-2019 school year, feel free to fill out the form below and we will contact you next spring.
+If you are interested in bringing the program to your school for the 2019 – 2020 school year, please fill out the form below and we will contact you in June 2019.

 Contact Jean Byrne, Director of Education & Outreach, at 215-925-2800 ext.
 108 or at email@example.com